 Recently, cancer rates have been on the rise in individuals under the age of 50.
 This is caused to a number of things, but can usually be prevented.
-To learn more on cancer rates rising in young people and how to prevent it, read on below.

 In recent years, there has been a concerning increase in cancer rates, particularly among younger individuals under 50.
 A study conducted by researchers from Brigham and Women's Hospital found that the incidence of early-onset cancers, including breast, colon, esophagus, kidney, liver and pancreas, has risen significantly since around 1990.